isomorphic-software/smartclient-docs/classes/Menu.md

 ## Attr: Menu.dataSource

 ### Description
 Optional DataSource to fetch menuItems and submenus from, instead of using [Menu.items](#attr-menuitems).
-May be specified as a DataSource instance or the String ID of a DataSource.

 Data is tree-based in menus, so the provided DataSource should be set up for hierarchical fetching - see the [Tree Data Binding overview](../kb_topics/treeDataBinding.md#kb-topic-tree-databinding).